EdmundBenedict/lordcephei.github.io/pages/gwoverview.md

 ### _Analysis of many-body spectral functions_
 ________________________________________________________________________________________________
 A pair of executables **spectral**{: style="color: blue"} and **lmfgws**{: style="color: blue"} are included in the Questaal suite.
-They generate spectral functions, derived either individual QP levels or integrated over the Brillouin zone to make the interacting density-of-states.
+They are postprocessing tools use to analyze spectral functions made by the GW package, derived either individual QP levels or integrated over the Brillouin zone to make the interacting density-of-states.
+See [this page](/tutorial/gw/gw_self_energy/) for a tutorial on spectral functions.

 ### _Other Resources_
 ________________________________________________________________________________________________